orhanelam/ElevateECE/README.txt

 HARDWARE:

 Connect pin 6 of your rasberry pi to the ground of the Arduino.
 Connect pin 12 and 18 of the the pi to A2 and A4 of the arduino, respectively.
 A picture of these pin connections is in the repository.
+Power the Pi be connecting the outputs of the voltage regulator to power and ground pins on the Pi.

 SOFTWARE: